lightly-ai/lightly/docs/source/getting_started/advanced.rst

 :py:class:`lightly.data.collate.ImageCollateFunction` provides a set of common augmentations used in SimCLR and MoCo.

-Since gaussian blur and random rotations by 90 degrees are not supported by default in torchvision we added them to lightly :py:class:`lightly.transforms`
+Since Gaussian blur and random rotations by 90 degrees are not supported by default in torchvision, we added them to lightly :py:class:`lightly.transforms`

 You can build your own collate function my inheriting from